Bennett University B.Design Admissions 2025

 Your admission to the esteemed National Institute of Design will be decided by your performance on the NID studio test in 2026.
 The last step in gaining admission to the NID DAT 2026 exam is passing NID Mains.
 Experts offer some crucial strategic preparation methods to help candidates get ready for the NID Mains.
 These methods will increase confidence and improve the ability to think systematically.

-The exam for Studio Test is mostly conducted across the NID campuses for the selected candidates.
+The NID Studio Test is mostly conducted across the NID campuses for the selected candidates.
 Where aspirants are exposed to different types of questions including the theoretical and mostly practical reflection to the given problem statements from the different domain areas that are as follows:

 Material Understanding (Applied through Model Making)